 A holdover from the VNM, all three VNR models measure 51.1 inches from bumper-to-front-axle and feature a 50-degree wheel cut, but the VNR’s extra 4-inches of corner visibility really shines in tight spaces and in urban traffic.
 At 113-inches, the VNR’s bumper-t0-back-of-cab is about 9-inches shorter than the VNL, making tight turns far more uneventful.

-The extra horses came in handy when I jumped into a VNR 400 tasked with hauling nearly 76,000 of concrete block on the highway, and they effortlessly dragged the load to and from the skirts of Mount Airy, N.C.
+The extra horses came in handy when I jumped into a VNR 400 tasked with hauling nearly 76,000 pounds of concrete block on the highway, and they effortlessly dragged the load to and from the skirts of Mount Airy, N.C.